Tom32i/portfolio-old/src/Resources/data/article/events-part-3.md

 description: "Adding Doctrine events to the equation."
 ---

-_Not familar with Symfony Event Dispatcher yet?
-Start with [Symfony events I - The basics](../events-part-1)_
+_We already talked about [setting up an event workflow](../events-part-1) to organise our code and how [making it asynchronous] (../events-part-2) is a good practice._

+While defining your domain events, you may have noticed that events often reflect a change in the data.

+The action of an user, creating, updating and deleting content in you app will consist in an event: a new user has registered, an order status has changed, ect.

+In the context of Symfony, it's likely that you'll rely on Doctrine Events to watch for these changes.

+> How can we combine them with our existing Event workflow?

 ## Doctrine events

-Changes in the data (create, update, delete) are the main cause of events in your app: a new user, an order status has changed, ect.

-When you use Doctrine, you're likely to rely on Doctrine Events to watch these changes.

 Indeed Doctrine provide a convenient way to watch for events occuring on the data.

 I'm talking about the [LifeCycle Events](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/reference/events.html#lifecycle-events) and the associated [Listeners and Subscribers](http://symfony.com/doc/current/cookbook/doctrine/event_listeners_subscribers.html).

-The classic way to use Doctrine Events is described in the Symfony documentation: listen for Doctrine events and then "do something with the Product", right in the listener.
+The classic way to use Doctrine Events, as described in the Symfony documentation: listen for Doctrine events and then "do something with the entity", right there, in the listener.

 There is a few problemes with this approach: